The question should be: “Why risk using someone who is not registered?”

-Accurate valuation is an exacting and demanding process which requires professional training and extensive experience.
+Accurate valuation is an exacting and demanding process that requires professional training and extensive experience.

 Tertiary qualifications in jewellery valuation are not required under Australian law so there is no guarantee that valuers who are not NCJV members have received professional training.

 If you are not sure a valuer is a member of the NCJV ask to see a current membership certificate.
-Jewellery stores employing registered valuers may have an NCJV logo in their window.
+Jewellery stores employing registered valuers may have an NCJV logo in their windows.